ilielucianno/IlieLucian-Cyber-journal/README.md

 - ✅ Complete Benny platform concept - social network + cryptocurrency
 - 🔄 More ideas coming as I learn...

+## 🧠 About Me

+I've been passionate about technology and technology connected since 1995, when I started with HC2000, QBasic, and Turbo Pascal.
+Now I'm channeling that experience into cybersecurity, with a focus on creative problem-solving and deep technical understanding.

 ## 🔗 Connect with me

 - GitHub: [@ilielucianno]